vkpvivek/Job_Importer-Vivek/README.md

-# 🚀 Artha Job Importer – Scalable Job Feed Integration & Tracking
+# 🚀 Job Importer – Job Feed Integration & Tracking

-This is a scalable job importer system that fetches jobs from multiple external XML feeds, parses and processes them using Redis-backed queues, stores them in MongoDB, and provides a clean dashboard to view import history.
+This is a job importer system that fetches jobs from multiple external XML feeds, parses and processes them using Redis-backed queues, stores them in MongoDB, and provides a clean dashboard to view import history.

 ---